 Under Directory, select the Azure AD tenant where the app will be registered.

 In the navigation on the left, select Azure Active Directory.
 If Azure Active Directory is not available in the navigation pane, follow these steps:

 - Select All services at the top of the main left-hand navigation menu.

 - Type in Azure Active Directory in the filter search box, and then select the Azure Active Directory item from the result.

 In the Azure Active Directory pane, select Enterprise Applications from the Azure Active Directory left-hand navigation menu.

 Select All Applications to view a list of all your applications.

 If you do not see the application you want show up here, use the various filters at the top of the All applications list to restrict the list or scroll down the list to locate your application.

 Select the application you want to assign a user or security group to from the list.

 Locate the setting User assignment required? and set it to Yes.
-When this option is set to Yes, then users must first be assigned to this application or they won't be able to sign-in to this application.
+When this option is set to Yes, users in the tenant must first be assigned to this application or they won't be able to sign-in to this application.